T–V distinction: Modification: the solidarity semantic

 These choices were available not only to reflect permanent relationships, but to express momentary changes of attitude.
-This allowed playwrights such as Racine, Molière, Ben Jonson, Christopher Marlowe and Shakespeare to express a character's inner changes of mood through outward changes of pronoun.
+This allowed playwrights such as Racine, Molière, Ben Jonson, Christopher Marlowe and William Shakespeare to express a character's inner changes of mood through outward changes of pronoun.

 For centuries, it was the more powerful individual who chose to address a subordinate either with T or with V, or to allow the subordinate to choose.
 For this reason, the pronouns were traditionally defined as the "pronoun of either condescension or intimacy" (T) and "the pronoun of reverence or formality" (V).
 Brown and Gilman argue that modern usage no longer supports these definitions.

-Modern History
+Modern history

 Developments from the 19th century have seen the solidarity semantic applied more consistently.
 It has become less acceptable for a more powerful individual to exercise the choice of pronoun.
 Officers in most armies are not permitted to address a soldier as T. Most European parents cannot oblige their children to use V. The relationships illustrated above have changed in the direction of the following norms:

 The tendency to promote the solidarity semantic may lead to the abolition of any choice of address pronoun.
 During the French Revolution, attempts were made to abolish V. In 17th century England, the Society of Friends obliged its members to use only T to everyone, and some continue to use T (thee) to one another.
-In most Modern English dialects, the use of T is archaic and no longer exists outside of poetry.
+In most Modern English dialects, the use of T is archaic and no longer exists outside of poetry or dialect.

-Changes in the 21st Century
+Changes in progress

 It was reported in 2012 that use of the French vous and the Spanish usted are in decline in social media.
 An explanation offered was that such online communications favour the philosophy of social equality, regardless of usual formal distinctions.
 Similar tendencies were observed in German, Persian, Chinese, Italian and Estonian.

 History of use in individual languages

 English

 The Old English and Early Middle English second person pronouns thou and ye (with variants) were used for singular and plural reference respectively with no T–V distinction.
 The earliest entry in the Oxford English Dictionary for ye as a V pronoun in place of the singular thou exists in a Middle English text of 1225 composed in 1200.
 The usage may have started among the Norman French nobility in imitation of Old French.
 It made noticeable advances during the second half of the 13th century.
 During the 16th century, the distinction between the subject form ye and the object form you was largely lost, leaving you as the usual V pronoun (and plural pronoun).
-After 1600, the use of ye in standard English was confined to literary and religious contexts or as a consciously archaic usage.
+After 1600, the use of ye in standard English outside of regional dialects was confined to literary and religious contexts or as a consciously archaic usage.

 David Crystal summarises Early Modern English usage thus: